 After wrapping up Batman: The Long Halloween and Dark Victory, the award-winning team of Jeph Loeb and Tim Sale tacked on a final mini-series, this one featuring DC's legendary femme fatale.
-Catwoman: When in Romefills in a few gaps in the previous collections by going back and explaining what Catwoman was up to while Batman was busy lurking around Gotham City.
+Catwoman: When in Rome fills in a few gaps in the previous collections by going back and explaining what Catwoman was up to while Batman was busy lurking around Gotham City.

-In this case, the fellow ignored anything like 'self-awareness' and played a cat-woman.
+Because, in this case, the fellow ignored anything like 'self-awareness' and played a cat-woman.
 Pointy ears, frisky tail and over-sized boobs included (considerately, he brought a picture with him).
 While the rest of us tried to ignore him and fight the forces of evil, his character scampered around the demon dimensions shopping for chocolate and trying on clothes.
 Yikes.

 Anyway, he was (probably) a very nice chap, but after spending a couple hours watching him enquire about the bodice-enhancing leather armor, I never wanted to spend the time chatting with him to learn more.